Questions to Ask when Choosing a Dual Diagnosis Treatment Center

 - Dialectical Behavior Therapy – Dialectical behavior therapy is a modified form of cognitive behavioral therapy that aims to help an individual regulate their emotions.

 If you’re one of the millions of Americans struggling with dual diagnosis, it’s important to be proactive in learning how to live with these disorders.
 Lifeskills South Florida has been treating individuals struggling with addiction and other co-occurring disorders since 1991.
 Our treatment programs are geared towards helping our clients achieve the self-awareness, self-reliance and self-monitoring skills needed to live a more independent life after leaving treatment.
-To learn more about our dual diagnosis treatment programs, please call 844-749-1560 to speak with an admissions counselor or complete our contact form.
+To learn more about our dual diagnosis treatment programs, please contact us below.
 We currently offer five clinical tracks and offer treatment in both residential and outpatient settings; addiction, trauma, dialectical behavior therapy, cognitive behavioral therapy and cognitive remediation.
 Most major insurance plans are accepted.
 Clients and their families also have the option to private pay.